econchick/roguelynn/_posts/2015/2015-05-29-metrics-driven-development.md

 We use various technologies related to data, including Hadoop, as well as Cassandra, Postgres, and [Elasticsearch][2]).
 All of the user-generated data sits in Hadoop, with which we run jobs against using either Java, Python, or directly query with Hive (side note: we’ve open-sourced our [Python framework][3]!).
 I’ve even discovered we have an IPython notebook server setup.

-For the backend side, some of our service activity gets parked in Elastic, where we have [Kibana][4] setup.
+For the backend side, some of our service activity gets parked in Elasticsearch, where we have [Kibana][4] setup.
 The rest/majority of said service activity is handled by a home-grown system, which includes our open-sourced [ffwd][5] (pronounced “fast forward”) written in Ruby.

 Yet with all this setup, all this technology, I am embarrassed to say my team did a lot of development in the dark.
 We were not tracking anything; we didn’t know how successful our feature integrations were doing; we hadn’t a clue how our backend services we “maintained” were holding up.